Moore-Development/Main-Portfolio-Project/frontend/README.md

-This repository if for the MERN eCommerce Udemy course project
+This repository is for the MERN eCommerce Udemy course project

 # Getting Started with Create React App